gurgeous/sinew/README.md

 * Remove dependencies on active_support, curl and tidy.
 We use HTTParty now.
 * Much easier to customize requests in `.sinew` files.
 For example, setting User-Agent or Bearer tokens.
 * More operations like `post_json` or the generic `http`.
-These methods are thing wrappers around HTTParty.
+These methods are thin wrappers around HTTParty.
 * New end-of-run report.
 * Tests, rubocop, vscode settings, travis, etc.